googleapis/python-spanner-sqlalchemy/README.md

 # python-sqlalchemy-spanner

-**Warning**
-The project is under development yet, and some features can work in unexpected way.
+**NOTE: This project is still in DEVELOPMENT.
+It may make breaking changes without prior notice and should not yet be used for production purposes.**

 **Usage example**: